-- policy an instance of the BasePolicy class. - train\collector (Collector) the collector used for training. - test\collector (Collector) the collector used for testing. - max\epoch (int) the maximum number of epochs for training.
-The training process might be finished before reaching max\epoch if stop\fn is set. - step\per\epoch (int) the number of transitions collected per epoch. - step\per\collect (int) the number of transitions the collector would collect before the network update, i.e., trainer will collect "step\per\collect" transitions and do some policy network update repeatly in each epoch. - episode\per\test the number of episodes for one policy evaluation. - batch\size (int) the batch size of sample data, which is going to feed in the policy network.
+- policy an instance of the BasePolicy class. - train\collector (Collector) the collector used for training. - test\collector (Collector) the collector used for testing.
+If it's None, then no testing will be performed. - max\epoch (int) the maximum number of epochs for training.
+The training process might be finished before reaching max\epoch if stop\fn is set. - step\per\epoch (int) the number of transitions collected per epoch. - step\per\collect (int) the number of transitions the collector would collect before the network update, i.e., trainer will collect "step\per\collect" transitions and do some policy network update repeatedly in each epoch. - episode\per\test the number of episodes for one policy evaluation.